jfernandz/AUR-packages/README.md

 # My personal [AUR](https://aur.archlinux.org/) packages

-This repo contains all software I've packaged and have been uploaded to Archlinux User Repository.
+This repo contains all software I've packaged and has been uploaded to Archlinux User Repository.

 ## Important